timescale/cni-migration/README.md

 3. This step will reverse the order of priority of CNIs, so that Cilium becomes the primary Pod IP, with an extra Flannel network interface attached.

-- Relabel and roll all the nodes on the on the cluster with the label `node-role.kubernetes/cni-priority-cilium=true`.
+- Relabel and roll all the nodes on the cluster with the label `node-role.kubernetes/cni-priority-cilium=true`.
 This will change the priority of the CNI on each cluster to Cilium and have each Pod IP be in Cilium's range.
 - Check knet-stress connectively after every node roll.